todiane/corri-construction-p3/README.md

 | Submit info | Ready to submit, n selected | Notice appears to start again | Works as expected |

 Thanks to Cheryl at Code Institute who highlighted if an x is entered instead of y/n an error message does not show up.
 Error message added and I updated the statement to make it clear only y or n should be inputted.

+A focus group with the customer and contractors was held so that contractors could run through the portal and provide feedback.
+This resulted in small changes being made to the current features and a list of potential future updates.

+## Future Updates

+The next update of the app will include the option to choose whether it is their first visit (which will show the instructions) or whether they have used the service before - which will show the instructions behind a button.

+The ability to edit information already added if it is incorrect without having to start again.

+Contractor can selection options for other payments that need to be removed from their pay e.g. student loan or pension to make their final pay amount more accurate.

+The ability for a manager to log into the system and confirm working dates and days for each contractor all in one place rather than via separate emails.

+Relevant information is accessible by the umbrella company so that HR doesn't have to collate and forward this information.

 ## Validation